U. S. Army Dental Assistant (68E) takes part in Burundi Medical Readiness Exercise

 |0

-This work, U. S. Army Dental Assistant (68E) takes part in Burundi Medical Readiness Exercise, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U. S. Army Dental Assistant (68E) takes part in Burundi Medical Readiness Exercise, by Kirk Frady, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-U. S. Army Dental Assistant (68E) takes part in Burundi Medical Readiness Exercise